admb-project/admb-project.github.io/tools/adstudio/readme.md

 <h2>Readme</h2>

-"Emacs admb-mode without the Emacs"
+"Emacs admb-mode and tmb-mode, without the Emacs"

 The main purpose of AD Studio is to make the convenient Emacs [Emacs](/tools/editors/emacs/) features of admb-mode and tmb-mode available to